List of Mr. Men: Mr. Lazy

 Mr. Lazy is the 17th book in the Mr. Men series by Roger Hargreaves.
 Mr. Lazy is lazy, he lives in Sleepyland, where there are only four hours a day, as opposed to 24, and it takes two regular hours for water to boil and three regular hours for bread to toast.
 One day, Mr. Lazy sits down for a nap and is awoken by Mr. Busy and Mr. Bustle.
 They overwork him, until Mr. Bustle blows a whistle, requiring Mr. Lazy to run as fast as he can.
 Mr. Lazy runs, but his legs don't get him anywhere because he is sitting on a chair in the garden.
 He wakes up, realising it was all a dream, and the whistle was the kettle boiling in the kitchen.
 He sits down to have breakfast, and he goes to sleep yet again only for the events in the dream to really happen.

 In the 2008 TV series The Mr. Men Show, he is more "lazy" rather than "sleepy" as he was in the books and hates work.
 His colour is changed from light-pink to sea-green, his shape is now changed into a human-shaped body, he now has a dark green nose, and his hat is now changed into a pink or red newsboy-style cap that covers his eyes.
 He also wears socks and flip-flops.
 He lives in a camper-style trailer, with the garbage cans and mailbox overfilled with trash and mail, respectively.
 Mr. Lazy speaks with a monotone voice that sounds like Eeyore's from Winnie The Pooh.
 His catchphrases are "This is exhausting", "Woah!", and "This is too much work".
 In the US and UK Versions, he is voiced by Phil Lollar and Tim Whitnall respectively.

 Mr. Lazy appears under the titles Monsieur Endormi (French), Don Vago (Spanish), Unser Herr Faulpelz (German), Meneertje Luilak (Dutch), 懶惰先生 (Taiwan), 게을러씨 (Korean), Ο Κύριος Τεμπέλης (Greek), Fætter Sløv (Danish), Herra Latur (Icelandic), and Senhor Preguiçoso (Portuguese).

 M

-Mr. Magic

-Mr. Magic was created by a young boy named Andrew Maclean.
-Mr. Magic was made into a giant plush toy.

-He is round and brown, has a magician's hat, big shoes like Mr. Silly, and a wand.

 Mr. Marvellous

-Mr. Marvelous is the 48th book in the Mr. Men series by Roger Hargreaves.
-Mr. Marvelous is blue and oval-shaped with green hair and orange shoes.
-Mr. Marvelous' ability is to do marvellous things, such as run quickly or become invisible.
+Mr. Marvellous is the 48th book in the Mr. Men series by Roger Hargreaves.
+Mr. Marvellous is blue and oval-shaped with green hair and orange shoes.
+Mr. Marvellous' ability is to do marvellous things, such as run quickly or become invisible.

-Mr. Marvelous was published as Monsieur Formidable in French and Don Maravilloso in Spanish.
+Mr. Marvellous was published as Monsieur Formidable in French and Don Maravilloso in Spanish.